Alabama man accused of faking death pleads guilty to fraud

 BIRMINGHAM, Ala.
-(AP) — An Alabama man accused of faking his death and fleeing to Thailand to avoid a trail on child sex charges has pleaded guilty to social security fraud and aggravated identity theft.
+(AP) — An Alabama man accused of faking his death and fleeing to Thailand to avoid a trial on child sex charges has pleaded guilty to social security fraud and aggravated identity theft.

 News outlets report 28-year-old Jackson Matthew Hall entered the plea Friday.